-You can approach any restaurant or supermarket, presenting yourself as a representative of a charity organization, and ark to make use of their leftovers.
-Try this twice at each establishment, on u with the management and once with the workforce.
+You can approach any restaurant or supermarket, presenting yourself as a representative of a charity organization, and ask to make use of their leftovers.
+Try this twice at each establishment, once with the management and once with the workforce.

-Figure out which trees and bushes aroundyour town produce edible treats, so you can feast from the vine.
-Exchange this Information with others, distributing maps if need be-make sure not a single blackberry or pear goes to waste.
+Food Not Bombs 249 Figure out which trees and bushes around your town produce edible treats, so you can feast from the vine.
+Exchange this information with others, distributing maps if need be-make sure not a single blackberry or pear goes to waste.